orb-community/orb-website/docs/documentation/install.md

 ### Orb with Kind

 Kind is a tool for running local k8s clusters using docker container as nodes.
-Follow those steps to setup a local k8s cluster and deploy Orb.
+Follow those steps to set up a local k8s cluster and deploy Orb.

 #### Requirements